Sarrah Ahmed (she/her)

 • What do you believe helps people to make changes or heal?

-I believe that when people are in an environment that makes them feel like they are accepted for who they are and safe enough to be vulnerable and open about their feelings, it can lead to change and healing.
-Being in such an environment would also help them recognize their own strength, resilience, and ability to grow, which would help give them the motivation to change and heal.
+I believe that when people are in an environment that makes them feel accepted for who they are and safe enough to be vulnerable and open about their feelings, it can lead to change and healing.
+This is the kind of environment I strive to create for my clients.

 • What is a favourite quote related to counselling?